 Uterine fibroids are the most common tumors found in women.
-Although they’re benign, so they very rarely cause cancer, uterine fibroids can cause severe pain, heavy menstrual bleeding, infertility, and miscarriage.
-Jane Miller, MD, at North Hudson IVF is board certified in reproductive endocrinology and obstetrics and gynecology, making her uniquely qualified to diagnose and treat uterine fibroids while preserving your fertility.
-If you experience symptoms, call the office in Englewood Cliffs, New Jersey, or book an appointment online.
+Although they’re benign, so they very rarely cause cancer; uterine fibroids can cause severe pain, heavy menstrual bleeding, infertility, and miscarriage.
+Jane Miller, MD, at North Hudson IVF, is board certified in reproductive endocrinology and obstetrics and gynecology, making her uniquely qualified to diagnose and treat uterine fibroids while preserving your fertility.
+If you experience symptoms, call the office in Englewood Cliffs, New Jersey, or book an appointment online today.

 Uterine fibroids are noncancerous growths that develop in three possible locations: The muscular layer of your uterus, inside the uterine cavity, and outside the uterus but connected to it by a stalk of blood vessels.
 You can have fibroids in multiple locations at the same time.

 Fibroids may be so small they’re not detected during your routine gynecological exam, and they can also become quite large.
 Some fibroids grow quickly, while others take years to enlarge, and you may have several fibroids that each grow at a different pace.

 If your fibroids are small, chances are you won’t have symptoms.
 As they grow larger, you’ll experience:

 Uterine fibroids can also cause miscarriage and infertility.

 If you become pregnant despite having uterine fibroids, their presence increases your risk of miscarriage.
 Fibroids can also inhibit fetal growth and cause preterm labor and postpartum hemorrhage.

 Dr. Miller determines whether your fibroids should be removed based on their size and location.